kgpavan/Object-Oriented-Design/Design_Patterns/Adapter/README.txt

 ## Intent
 —————————

-Convert the interface of a class into another interface clients expect.
-Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.
-Wrap an existing class with a new interface.
-Impedance match an old component to a new system.
+Adapter design pattern convert the interface of a class into another interface clients expect and lets classes work together that couldn't otherwise because of incompatible interfaces.
+It wraps an existing class with a new interface and provide impedance match an old component to a new system.

 ## Problem
 ——————————